<img height="1" width="1" src="https://www.facebook.com/tr?id=763856411650746&amp;ev=PageView &amp;noscript=1">

 1. Invoice Receipt

 The process starts once you receive the invoice manually or electronically.
 You must first check the itemised goods and services with the accounting department.
 Once verified, you must check the billed amount to the original purchase order.
-In case of discrepancies, you must inform the supplier to resolve the issue immediately.
+In case of discrepancies, you must inform the supplier so they can resolve the issue immediately.

 2. Invoice Approval

 Once the issue has been settled, you can route the invoice for approval according to company policies.
-You can approve it immediately if there are no discrepancies upon checking.
+If there are no discrepancies upon checking, you can approve it immediately.

 3. Invoice Payment